ichortower/VoxBox/docs/author-guide.md

 ```

 The asset is a `string->object` dictionary.
 The `string` keys are NPC internal
-names, and the model (object) has the following fields:
+names, and the `object` model has the following fields:

 <table>